dbmi-bgm/granite/README.md

       --afthr AFTHR         threshold to filter by population allele frequency (<=) [1]

+#### Examples
+Blacklist variants based on position set to "True" in BGI format file.

+    granite blackList -i file.vcf -o file.out.vcf -b file.bgi

+Blacklist variants based on population allele frequency.
+This filters out variants with allele frequency higher than "--afthr".
+Allele frequency must be provided for each variant in INFO column following the format tag=<float>.

+    granite blackList -i file.vcf -o file.out.vcf --afthr <float> --aftag tag

+Combine the two filter.

+    granite blackList -i file.vcf -o file.out.vcf --afthr <float> --aftag tag -b file.bgi

 ## whiteList
-whiteList allows to select a subset of variants from input VCF file based on specified annotations and positions.
-The software can use VEP, CLINVAR or SpliceAI annotations (available as annotations in input VCF).
+whiteList allows to select and filter-in a subset of variants from input VCF file based on specified annotations and positions.
+The software can use provided VEP, CLINVAR or SpliceAI annotations.
 Positions can be also specfied as a BED format file.

 ### Arguments
     usage: granite whiteList [-h] -i INPUTFILE -o OUTPUTFILE [--SpliceAI SPLICEAI]